shwimmy-James-shwee/CV-Website/libs/core-db/README.md

 ## Setting up local database

-Ensure you are in `./libs/core-db` directory:
+Ensure you are in the `./libs/core-db` directory & have already opened your Docker Desktop:

 1. Add create a .env file in `./apps/backend/.env` file and add the environment variables below
 2. Run `nvm use 20.15.1`